Skip to main content

-we call it bipolar disorder but however you’d like to call it: she struggled
+At the age of 11, I learned my mother suffered from depression.
+Today, many later, we call it bipolar disorder but however you’d like to call it: she struggled tremendously with her mental health.

 She still does.